 Attackers become better at evading cyber defenses every day.
 One misstep can result in a data breach that cripples even the largest financial services firm.
 Your security operations center has to be just as agile as the rest of your organization.

 To meet this need, advanced analytics, real-time monitoring, and artificial intelligence are becoming the norm in cybersecurity.
-You don’t just want to react to cyber attacks—you want to proactively address vulnerabilities and potential threats before they cause problems.
+You don’t just want to react to cyber attacks—you want to proactively address vulnerabilities and potential threats before they cause problems like a digital disruption in financial services.

 For many financial services firms, cybersecurity is consuming too many resources and taking away from innovation.
 That’s why managed security services are becoming so much more valuable.